team-eternity/eternity/docs/readme.txt

   * A_Nailbomb codepointer is now fully customizable.

+  * Made A_Jump work for weapons with DECORATE states.

   * Fixed the custom spread distribution of A_FireCustomBullets to be triangular, just like the vanilla Doom hitscans.

+  * Added range parameter to A_CustomPlayerMelee.
+This displaces the new-ish pufftype parameter, punting that to last position.

+  * Extended A_PainAttack to have ZDoom's parameters.

+  * Extended A_PainDie to have thingtype arg.

+  * Added A_SeekerMissile, based on the ZDoom wiki docs for the same codepointer.

+  * Added A_CounterDiceRoll, which can do a TTRPG-style damage dice calculation.

+  * Parameterised A_Turn to be able to take a constant value, or using a counter as either a BAM or degrees.

+  * Add A_TurnProjectile which is A_Turn but updates momentum for projectiles.

   * New weapon flag PHOENIXRESET, which implements the hacky Heretic way of resetting the Phoenix Rod from the powered state.
 Its drawback is that